melkes/Sillystringz-Factory-MVC/README.md

 - In a web browser, navigate to https://localhost:5001/

 ## Known Bugs
-* 'Delete' view for Engineers is not displaying as intended.
+* 'Delete' view for Engineers is not displaying or functioning as intended.
+* Machine detail view is not displaying as intended.
 * Project is missing some view content needed to make it complete.
-Migrations may need to be adjusted.
+Migrations may need to be updated.

 ## Project Roadmap